sheluchin/blog/posts/RAD_lazy_images.md

 # Wrapping Up

-All we did here was make use use of the `visibility` behavior from Semantic-UI in order to dynamically load images when their parent rows in the RAD report came into view.
+All we did here was make use of the `visibility` behavior from Semantic-UI in order to dynamically load images when their parent rows in the RAD report came into view.
 The semantic-ui-wrapper library for Fulcro provides convenience wrappers for most of the Semantic-UI stuff to make using it from Clojurescript easy and idiomatic.
 There was a little bit of experimentation required in order to get the result to feel right, but once we know about